-It’s hard not to think about the different ways in which millennial students who are in high school, college and trade school will shape the future.
-This generation encompasses a creativity, hustle and innovative DNA that has changed the way we shop, live and eat.
+It’s hard not to think about the different ways in which students age 13-35 in high school, college, trade school and gap year programs will shape the future.
+These generations encompass a creativity, hustle and innovative DNA that has changed the way we shop, live and eat.
 As we move forward there will be a need for more innovators, disruptors and leaders to fix problems and re-imagine the way we do things.

 But how can we best support the leaders of tomorrow?

-Transition Coaching: A one-on-one goal achievement process where students define the career(s) they want to pursue, who they are, why they exist in this world and learn how to benefit from an interdependent relationship with a coach.
-Th they work with a Transition Coach to design an customized industry-specific coaching program that will lead them to a path of getting clear on their goals, making the right connections and gaining access to opportunities that will lead to employment in their desired industry.
+Transition Coaching: One-on-one coaching that challenges students to define the career(s) they want to pursue, who they are and how they want to show up in the world (brand identity), why they exist in this world and learn how to benefit from interdependent relationships with coaches, peers and mentors.
+Together, the students work as a team to design a customized industry-specific action plan with clear goals, making the right connections and gaining access to opportunities that will lead to employment in their desired industry.

 Transition Coaches are like sports coaches, they develop relationships with their “players”, provide instructions, assist with locating and connecting with resources then encourage them to get on the “field” and use their skills and knowledge to win the game of life.

 Group Coaching: Group coaching includes 2-15 students and is designed to inspire students to learn together (team development and community building) while challenging eqach other to authentically and unapologetically prepare for their desired career path; event if people in their lives down play their journey.

 All coaching programs support:

 - opportunities to apply skills in real life business situations

 - opportunities to connect with respected industry professionals